amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 The Dapr dashboard is invaluable when troubleshooting a Dapr application.
 It shows information about the Dapr sidecars and all the Dapr system services that make up the Dapr control Plane.
 You can drill down into the applied configuration of all these services and even look at the logging of every individual container.

-The dashboard also shows the configured components for your application.
+The dashboard also shows the configured components (and their configuration) for your application.
 Figure 9-8 shows an example:

 ![Dapr dashboard components page](media/observability/dapr-dashboard-components.png)